 And Ellis then scolded members of Mueller's team before asserting back in May that the team was really interested in targeting Trump.

-Now, the odds are not with Manafort.
+Now, a not guilty verdict in this case, now, the odds are not with Manafort.

-And I I honestly don't, I have no idea what the details of his business dealings were back in 2005 or 7.
+And I honestly don't, I have no idea what the details of his business dealings were back in 2005 or 7.

 I have no knowledge at all, zero.

-But the destroy Trump media is so increasingly worried that if Mueller's prosecution team fails to secure a guilty verdict in this case against Manafort, it would derail Mueller's entire investigation.
+But the Destroy Trump media is so increasingly worried that if Mueller's prosecution team fails to secure a guilty verdict in this case against Manafort, it would derail Mueller's entire investigation.

 You got Judge Ellis making it clear he thinks Mueller's decision is politically motivated.

-And the only reason that it went forward is because the mandate of Rod Rosenstein, the deputy AG, because of course Jeff Sessions recused himself, was so broad.
+And the only reason that it went forward is because the mandate of Rod Rosenstein, the deputy AG, because, of course, Jeff Sessions recused himself was so broad.

 And a lot of people think and believe it could have a big impact on where this trial could ultimately be headed.